 Ability to apply knowledge and understanding to some elements of the question.
-Some evidence and contextual references are evidence answer.
+Some evidence and contextual references are evident in the answer.
 Analysis is clear and coherent.
 Chains of reasoning in terms of cause and/or consequence are evident but they may not be developed fully or some stages are omitted.
 Level 4 10-12 Demonstrates accurate and precise knowledge and understanding of economic terms, principles, concepts, theories and models.
 Ability to link knowledge and understanding in context using appropriate examples which are fully integrated to address the broad elements of the question.
 Analysis is clear, coherent, relevant and focused.
 The answer demonstrates logical and multi-stage chains of reasoning in terms of cause and/or consequence.
-Evalua tion (8 marks) - indicative content • If labour is homogenous wage differences may not be different If workers and employers have perfect knowledge of the labour market wages will be more similar • High mobility of labour enables workers to move between jobs and areas keeping wages stable If there is no (age/gender/ethnic) discrimination in the market, everyone should be paid the same for the same job • Relative significance of relevant reasons Private sector in some countries may be able to offer higher wages due to higher levels of profit 1 In the public sector, the government may have monopsony in the labour market and so can drive down the price of labour as workers have a lower price setting ability • The wage differential in NZ between workers in the public and private sectors may be temporary e.g. due to a downturn/recession Government may limit pay rises for public sector workers e.g. to reduce budget deficit Level Mark Descriptor 1 0 No evaluative comments.
+Evaluation (8 marks) - indicative content • • • • • • • • • • If labour is homogenous wage differences may not be different workers and employers have perfect knowledge of the labour market wages will be more similar High mobility of labour enables workers to move between jobs and areas keeping wages stable If there is no (age/gender/ethnic) discrimination in the market, everyone should be paid the same for the same job Relative significance of relevant reasons Private sector in some countries may be able to offer higher wages due to higher levels of profit In the public sector, the government may have monopsony in the labour market and so can drive down the price of labour as workers have a lower price setting ability The wage differential in NZ between workers in the public and private • (sectors may be temporary e.g. due to a downturn/recession Government may limit pay rises for public sector workers e.g. to reduce budget deficit Level Mark Descriptor 0 No evaluative comments.
 Level 1 1-3 Identification of generic evaluative comments.
 No supporting evidence/reference to context.
-Level 2 4-6 No evidence of a logical chain of reasoning.
-LEVEI Z 4-0 Evidence of evaluation of alternative approaches.
+No evidence of a logical chain of reasoning.
+Level 2 4-6 Evidence of evaluation of alternative approaches.
 Some supporting evidence/reference to context.
-Evaluation is supported by a partially developed chain of reasoning.
 Evaluation is supported by a partially-developed chain of reasoning.

-h {rtos://britishste.} Level 3 7-8 Evaluation recognises different viewpoints and/or is critical of the evidence, leading to an informed judgement.
+Level 3 7-8 Evaluation recognises different viewpoints and/or is critical of the evidence, leading to an informed judgement.
 Appropriate reference to evidence/context.
 Evaluation is supported by a logical chain of reasoning.